Slip and Fall Compensation Claims Australia - Know Your Rights.

 - Homeowner or landlord

-If the slip, fall accident happened in a retail or business property, ask for the name of the staff member you speak to and make sure they make a full slip, trips and falls accident report.
-Take photos of the spillage or hazard that caused your accident as these can be used as part of your evidence if you make a slip fall compensation claim.
+If the slip, fall accident happened in a retail or business property, ask for the name of the staff member you speak to and make sure they make a full slip and fall accident report.
+Take photos of the spillage or hazard that caused your accident as these can be used as part of your evidence if you make a slip and fall compensation claim.
 You should also get the names and contact details of any witnesses.

 How long do you have to report / sue for a slip and fall?

 Slip and fall claims in Australia can be made up to three years from the date of the accident.
 In some cases, this can be three years from the date you first realised you were injured.
 However, it’s best to report the accident immediately – you might find it harder to produce the evidence you need to make a claim if you wait too long.

 - If you can’t report the slip and fall accident because you’re injured and undergoing treatment, report the accident as soon as possible afterwards.